jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 ) <fig_34>

-Analysis of the data suggests two potential permissible values: $0.4 upright("m")^(-1)$ and $0.5 upright("m")^(-1)$.
-Taking a conservative approach, this study defines the critical curvature as $0.4 upright("m")^(-1)$, where the deviation between bending moment curves becomes negligible.
+Analysis of the data suggests two potential permissible values: $0.4 space upright("m")^(-1)$ and $0.5 space upright("m")^(-1)$.
+Taking a conservative approach, this study defines the critical curvature as $0.4 space upright("m")^(-1)$, where the deviation between bending moment curves becomes negligible.
 This definition can be formally expressed as @eq_27.

 $ kappa_"crit" >= 0.4 $<eq_27>

 // ---------------------------- model explanation --------------------------- //
 To evaluate whether a #gls("swith") model's curvature exceeds this critical value, its curvature values must be calculated.
-This dissertation assumes the existence of displacement data with corresponding coordinates, which could be obtained from a #gls("fem") model.
-While acknowledging that the design of #gls("swith") and its modeling is of pivotal importance, the focus here is on the methodology rather than specific model creation.
+This dissertation assumes the existence of displacement data with corresponding coordinates, which, for instance, could be obtained from a #gls("fem") model.
+While acknowledging that the design of a #gls("swith") and its modeling is of pivotal importance, the focus here is on the methodology rather than specific model creation.
-This approach can be justified by examining the current state of #glspl("swith").
+This reasoning is supported by an examination of the current state of #glspl("swith") as detailed in @chap_0_7.
 Two key observations highlight their early development stage: First, as of writing this thesis, no commercially certified #gls("swith") exists.
-Second, there are no established standards available for the commercial application of #glspl("swith").
-Additionally, the special properties of hydrogen, as outlined in @chap_2_1 and @chap_2_2, necessitate substantial development work to ensure safe operation.
+Second, there are no established standards available for their commercial application.
+Additionally, the special properties of hydrogen, as outlined in @chap_2_1 and @chap_2_2, necessitate substantial development work to ensure operational safety.
 Given this early stage, focusing on a specific #gls("swith") design with predefined constraints would risk developing methods that may not apply to future configurations, which could differ significantly from current concepts.
 Therefore, it is more beneficial to focus on developing general approaches rather than specific numerical models with limited practical application.
 These general approaches aim to be applicable across different simulation techniques, offering broader applicability.
 Consequently, emphasis is placed on explaining the solution process, enabling interested readers to adapt these methods to their specific cases.
 For demonstration purposes, a #gls("fem") model incorporating both aerodynamic forces and internal pressure loads is utilized.
-The aerodynamic loads are calculated using APAME @Filkovic, a frictionless open-source 3D panel tool, and applied to the structural mesh through coupling.
+The aerodynamic loads are calculated using APAME @Filkovic, a frictionless open-source 3D panel tool, and applied to the structural mesh through fluid-structure coupling.
 Following the design concept from @APUS_1, four tanks were implemented.
 The internal pressure of these tanks is defined as a variable parameter for in-depth analysis.

 // --------------------------- explanation starts --------------------------- //
-The outcome of the #gls("fem") model provides, among other things, the displacements
+The outcome of the #gls("fem") model provides, among other things, the displacements.
 @fig_35 presents an extract of these displacement values in the three spatial directions for all nodes of an element.